millosolomillo/node-red-contrib-lasertag/README.md

   - Damage of each weapon.
   - Active weapon.
   - Type of weapon available for use or not.
-  - Silencer? ("Picked up" in a clumn maybe and maybe only temporary or for a fixed amount of bullets).
+  - Silencer? ("Picked up" in a column maybe and maybe only temporary or for a fixed amount of bullets).
   - Magazine size before reload for each weapon.
   - Max capacity of bullets for each weapon.
   - Weapons blocked?
 Can be programmed in this flow or also in player.